unipartdigital/udes-open/addons/udes_api/README.md

 ```
 Search for pickings by various criteria and return an array of stock.picking objects that match a given criteria.

-@param (optional) picking_id -
+* @param (optional) picking_id -
-@param (optional) origin - search for stock.picking records based on the origin field.
+* @param (optional) origin - search for stock.picking records based on the origin field.
 Needs to be a complete match.
-@param (optional) package_barcode - search of stock.pickings associated with a specific package_barcode (exact match).
+* @param (optional) package_barcode - search of stock.pickings associated with a specific package_barcode (exact match).
 N.B. in the old method, this was pallet.
-@param (optional) product_id - is set then location_id must also be set and stock.pickings are found using both of those values (states is optional).
+* @param (optional) product_id - is set then location_id must also be set and stock.pickings are found using both of those values (states is optional).
-@param (optional) location_id is set then only internal transfers acting on that location are considered.
+* @param (optional) location_id is set then only internal transfers acting on that location are considered.
         In all cases, if states is set then only pickings in those states are
         considered.

-        :param origin: source document used to find pickings.
-                       If present, pickings are found by origin and states.
-        :param backorder_id: id of the backorder picking.
+* @param backorder_id: id of the backorder picking.
                        If present, pickings are found by backorder_id and states.

-@param allops: Boolean. (default=True).
+* @param allops: Boolean. (default=True).
 If True, all pack operations are included.
                        If False, only pack operations that are for the pallet
                        identified by param pallet (and it's sub-packages) are
                        included.
-@param states: A List of strings that are states for pickings.
+* @param states: A List of strings that are states for pickings.
                        If present only pickings in the states present in the
                        list are returned.
                        Defaults to all
-        :param result_package_id: If an id is supplied all pickings that are
+* @param result_package_id: If an id is supplied all pickings that are
                         registered to this package id will be returned.
                         This can also be used in conjunction with the states
                         parameter
-        :param picking_priorities: When supplied all pickings of set priorities
+* @param picking_priorities: When supplied all pickings of set priorities
                         and :states will be searched and returned
-        :param picking_ids: When supplied pickings of the supplied picking ids
+* @param picking_ids: When supplied pickings of the supplied picking ids
                         will be searched and returned.
                         If used in conjunction with priorities then only those
                         pickings of those ids will be returned.
-        :param bulky (Boolean): This is used in conjunction with the picking_priorities
+* @param bulky (Boolean): This is used in conjunction with the picking_priorities
                         parameter to return pickings that have bulky items
-        :param use_list_data: Decides whether the _list_data function is used
+* @param use_list_data: Decides whether the _list_data function is used
                         when returning data
-        :rtype: list

 ```
 URI: /api/stock-picking